-Friends may call at Emmanuel Lutheran Church, Seymour, on Monday, February 17, 2020 from 3:00 pm to 8:00 pm.
-Visitation will continue on Tuesday, February 18, 2020 at Emmanuel Lutheran Church, Seymour, from 9:00 am until the funeral service at 11:00 am with Pastor Ty Stoneburner and Pastor Vicky Jens Page officiating.
-Burial will take place at Immanuel Lutheran Cemetery, Cicero.
+Friends called at Emmanuel Lutheran Church, Seymour, on Monday, February 17, 2020 from 3:00 pm to 8:00 pm.
+Visitation continued on Tuesday, February 18, 2020 at Emmanuel Lutheran Church, Seymour, from 9:00 am until the funeral service at 11:00 am with Pastor Ty Stoneburner and Pastor Vicky Jens Page officiating.
+Burial took place at Immanuel Lutheran Cemetery, Cicero.

 Online condolences may be expressed to Konor’s family at www.muehlboettcher.com